Next-Search/info/docs/whats-wrong-with-web-search/01-poor-quality-of-search-results.md

 **Query**: {Any Medical Topic}

+* For example, try diabetes, depression, cancer, or cold sore

 **Results**: Medical topics, oftentimes of critical importance to the searcher, return notoriously poor results.
 These results suffer from information that is:

-* Incorrect - Oftentimes sincere, this information is untested and sometimes dangerous.
+* Incorrect - Oftentimes sincere, this information is untested and can be dangerous.
 * Incomplete - Does not provide enough information for an individual to take informed action.
 * Redundant - A number of larger medical sites provide primarily redundant information regarding the cause, diagnosis, treatment, prospects, etc.
 * Commercial Information - Treatments of questionable value are marketed to individuals at high costs.